 This password manager tool is also a good option for users who may use multiple logins for the same applications or websites.
 It offers full autofill capabilities, but also offers semi-automated password fill-ins.
 This means that when logging in, Bitwarden will show you all of the logins saved for that property for you to choose from, making it easy to switch between accounts.

-Part of Bitwarden’s appeal is that it’s free and open source.
+Part of Bitwarden’s appeal is that it’s free and open source for individual users.
 However, there is a premium version, at just $10 per year.
 This upgrade offers 1 GB of encrypted file storage, two-factor authentication with YubiKey, FIDO and Duo, as well as priority customer support.
+Enterprises can also purchase a premium version for $60 per user per year.

 - Open source